bfeif/pt-verb-explorer/README.md

 The resulting verb tables will be stored as csvs in `pt-verb-table-builder/data/verb-tables/`.
 If you'd like to build the verb tables using more verbs than the default top 50 verbs, then more verbs can be added to the list at `pt-verb-table-builder/data/verb-list/50_top_verbs.json`.

+## Using the Verb Tables

+Check out the ipython notebook [demo about the L-shaped morphome](https://github.com/bfeif/pt-verb-table-builder/blob/master/Demo%2C%20L-shaped%20Morphome.ipynb) in order to get comfortable with using the verb tables.

 ## Acknowledgments